DGSNA: Dynamic Generative Scene-based Noise Addition method

-To ensure compatibility across diverse model architectures, tailoring the BET prompt to the operational mode of the target generative chat model is crucial.
-Generative chat models are commonly classified into two types based on their parameter-passing methods: (a) Single Parameter Input Models: In this configuration, models such as BlueLM-Chat concatenate the current chat input and historical chat information into a single consolidated parameter, typically termed the prompt. (b) Dual Parameter Input Models: Conversely, models like ChatGLM3 are designed to process the current chat input and historical chat information as two separate parameters, referred to as the prompt and history.
-As illustrated in Figure \ref{fig7}, we developed tailored prompts for two distinct models, BlueLM-Chat and ChatGLM3, corresponding to their respective single and dual parameter input frameworks.
+To ensure compatibility across diverse model architectures, tailoring the BET prompt to the operational mode of the target generative LLM model is crucial.
+Generative chat models are commonly classified into two types based on their parameter-passing methods: (a) Single Parameter Input Models: In this configuration, models such as BlueLM-Chat concatenate the current chat input and historical chat information into a single consolidated parameter, typically termed the prompt. (b) Dual Parameter Input Models: Conversely, models like ChatGLM are designed to process the current chat input and historical chat information as two separate parameters, referred to as the prompt and history.
+As illustrated in Figure \ref{fig7}, we developed tailored prompts for two distinct models, BlueLM-Chat and ChatGLM, corresponding to their respective single and dual parameter input frameworks.

-For single parameter input models like BlueLM-Chat, where the prompt requires the integration of the current chat input with historical chat information into a single parameter, the construction of the BET prompt is sequential and cumulative.
+For single-parameter input models like BlueLM-Chat, where the prompt requires the integration of the current chat input with historical chat information into a single parameter, the construction of the BET prompt is sequential and cumulative.
 Each chat interaction builds upon the previous one.
 The BET prompt is constructed in the order of Background, Examples, and Task.
-For each Example, the prompt is further refined by concatenating query and response.
+For each Example, the prompt is further refined by concatenating the query and the response.

-For dual parameter input models like ChatGLM3, where the current chat input and the historical chat information are fed as separate parameters.
+For dual parameter input models like ChatGLM, where the current chat input and the historical chat information are fed as separate parameters.
 Specifically, history is formatted as a sequence that includes the background, followed by alternating queries and responses from the examples.
 In contrast to the history, the prompt is straightforward and focused, being comprised solely of the Task.
 In conclusion, the construction of a BET prompt, as described, can be finely adjusted based on the specific input mode of various generative chat models.